Food waste

-Lincolnshire is introducing weekly food waste collections as part of the Government’s Environment Act 2021.
+As part of a national government mandate under new ‘Simpler Recycling’ legislation (Environment Act 2021), from 2026 all Lincolnshire households will be required to separate their food waste from their residual waste.
 This supports the UK’s commitment to reduce greenhouse gas emissions and reach net zero carbon emissions by 2050.

 At present, most food waste is disposed of with general waste and sent to an Energy from Waste plant in North Hykeham.
 While this generates electricity, it also produces carbon emissions—approximately 0.7 to 1.7 tonnes of CO₂ per tonne of waste.
 Food waste makes up about 26% of general waste in Lincolnshire.